elhadadlab/endochar/README.md

-# Endometriosis-Phenotype-Characterization
+# endochar
 This is the repository for the OHDSI study "Endometriosis Phenotype Characterization Across Observational Health Databases".

-In this study we want to understand the prevalence of signs and symptoms, treatments, and healthcare utilization patterns among endometriosis patients before diagnosis and relate these patterns to a comparison cohort of reproductive age women.
+In this study we want to assess the prevalence of signs and symptoms, treatments, and healthcare utilization patterns among endometriosis patients at the time of diagnosis and relate these patterns to a comparison cohort of reproductive age women.

 To run this study please refer to the methods section in the study protocol.
 The protocol is in the documents folder in this repository.